Jupemon/video-requester/README.md

 - **Express** For creating the API.

-- **Bootstrap** For easy responsive design and cool react components.
+- **Bootstrap** For easy responsive design and cool components.

-- **Google-auth-library** Handles google signin and getting google account data.
+- **Google-auth-library** Handles sign in / account creation with google

 - **Stripe** For accepting online payments, creating connected accounts and making payouts to those accounts.